Environmental-Policy-Innovation-Center/TX-drinking-water/results/markdown/1_page.md

 # Health Violations 101

+Take for example health violations.
+Health violations are common, with [1 in 10 Americans drinking water from a system that experienced water quality violations during the three-year period 2018 to 2020](https://iopscience.iop.org/article/10.1088/1748-9326/ace2d9#erlace2d9s2).
-Health violations are surprisingly common, ranging from bacterial contamination to chemical safety breaches, and they relate to failing systems because they directly indicate potential public health risks that undermine safe drinking water delivery.
+Violations range from bacterial contamination to chemical safety breaches, and can indicate a potentially failing system because they directly correlate with public health risks that undermine safe drinking water delivery.
+However, data on health violations is dependent on various factors, including enforcement rates, regulatory frameworks, reporting consistency, and real-world water system issues.
+To understand more, we will examine the growth of health-based violations in Texas from the period 1975-2024.

-When we look at health violations in Texas in the past 40 years, we see a stark increase starting in the early 2000s:
+In this graph, are we actually witnessing an increase in water quality violations?
+Or a decline in water quality?
+The reality on the ground may be more nuanced: